 If you’re running a WordPress website then I highly recommend installing the plugin YOAST which has become almost a standard plugin for WordPress SEO.
 This plugin allows you to easily manage your title tags, meta descriptions, XML sitemaps, social media and more.

-For basic on-page SEO make sure your title tag, H1 tag, page URL’s, image alt tags and content all include your target keyword or phrase.
+For basic on-page SEO make sure the HTML elements such as title tag, H1 tag, page URL’s, image alt tags and content all include your target keyword or phrase.

 4. Improve your site speed

-There are several WordPress page speed plugins which can address several other issues which can impact your loading time such as adding page caching, compress JS and CSS files or load images on request rather than all at once.
+There are several WordPress page speed plugins such as WP Rocket and WP Supercache which can address several other issues which can impact your loading time such as adding page caching, compress JS and CSS files or load images on request rather than all at once.